As Diversity Hiring Comes Under Scrutiny in US, Canada Should Follow Suit

 The National Post reports the same occurrence at another Canadian university: tenured computer science positions open only to “individuals who self-identify as women, transgender, gender fluid, non-binary, or Two-spirit,” and another open only to persons “who self-identify as a member of a racialized minority.”

 It is not hard to find further examples.
 A statement by a Canadian bank says the institution is committed to “hire goals for Black and Indigenous talent.”
 A news release by a Canadian media conglomerate says the company is “promoting BIPOC hiring in media industry.”
 And the National Post reports that the federal government intends to “Mandate reverse discrimination with job quotas for black, LGBT people.”
-Across the country, certain employers are throwing qualified resumes in the garbage because of the sex or skin colour of the applicants.
+Across the country, certain employers are throwing qualified resumés in the garbage because of the sex or skin colour of the applicants.

-Curious in all this is the proactive role by human rights commissions in some of Canada’s biggest provinces.
+Curious in all this is the proactive role of human rights commissions in some of Canada’s biggest provinces.
 Typically, these institutions would handle complaints from qualified job applicants who were rejected because of their skin colour or sex.
 Instead though, they are encouraging businesses to hire faces and bodies that will “mirror the make up of the population“ of their province.
 This means correct proportions of non-white, indigenous, female, and so on.
 These regulated human menus are called ”special programs,” and these programs, blessed by the commissions, are the new vogue in Canadian human rights.

 And then there’s Ottawa.
 Even those who support quotas and diversity hiring might be speechless trying to explain the federal civil service.
 In the government’s 2021–22 Employment Equity report, the Treasury Board president lays out uncanny data about its diversity action.